MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/log-reduce-fl.md

 ## Example

-The following example use the [invoke operator](../query/invokeoperator.md) to run the function.
+The following example uses the [invoke operator](../query/invokeoperator.md) to run the function.

 ### [Query-defined](#tab/query-defined)